painebenjamin/fairytaler/README.md

 # How to Use

 You do not need to pre-download anything, necessary data will be downloaded at runtime.
+Weights will be fetched from [HuggingFace.](https://huggingface.co/benjamin-paine/fairytaler)

 ## Command Line